Lyrics & Song Info » Indio

 hitori de

-I don’t want to forget what you gave me
+I didn’t want to forget

-lyrics from LyricWiki
+Romaji from LyricWiki

-1. yuki.n Says:
+1. yuki.n says:

 In the blanket of summer though it was the thick of night, ← rather “Packed in the summer blankets, though it was night” (I interpret it as: it’s summer now, so all blankets are kept in some storage room not to be opened until the winter, and the “sad song” is there with the blankets)